Code-Institute-Submissions/PP1-HTML-CSS-1/Readme.md

 ## Future Features

 * A page where all the bands music videos would be availible for viewing on the website.
-This page would have a swipe feature on mobile to make browsing through videos easier.
+This page would have a swipe feature on mobile where users could swipe from one video to another to make browsing through videos easier.

 [Back to top](<#contents>)